hectahertz/react-native-typography/README.md

 import { systemWeights } from 'react-native-typography'
 ```

-The System weights render visually similar weights of the **San Francisco/Roboto
+The System weights render visually similar weights of the **Native
 typefaces** on each platform.
 [Read more about cross-platform here.](#cross-platform)